My roots run deep. I'm a native Texan from pioneer stock. My Texian ancestors harken back to pre-Republic of Texas days.

 I'm Lindy Severns, the person behind the paintings.

-A spirited elderly friend who devoted much energy into mentoring me once labeled me a "Renaissance woman".
-This was my friend's tactful way of saying Won't you ever decide what you want to be when you grow up?
+A spirited elderly friend who'd devoted much energy into mentoring me labeled me a "Renaissance woman" --her tactful way of saying Won't you ever decide what you want to be when you grow up?

 Also, I have a parrot.